-At Medical Resource Network, peer reviews are one of the primary services that we offer as a legal nurse consulting firm.
+At Medical Resource Network, facilitating external peer reviews is one of the primary services we offer as a legal nurse consulting firm.

-A function of physician credentialing, peer reviews are a valuable tool for healthcare organizations – as a mechanism for improving patient care and for fulfilling accreditation and legal requirements.
+Often a function of physician credentialing, peer review is a valuable tool for organizations – as a mechanism for improving patient care and for fulfilling accreditation and legal requirements.

-Peer reviews are also frequently used to determine whether the care provided by a healthcare professional met an acceptable level, according to standards of care.
-FPPEs and OPPEs are the two most common type of physician peer reviews.
+Peer reviews are frequently used to determine whether the care provided by a healthcare professional met an acceptable level, according to standards of care.
+FPPEs and OPPEs are the two most common types of peer reviews.

-Focused Professional Practice Evaluations (FPPE): This is the type of external peer review that our legal nurses consultants perform the most frequently.
-Typically, we’ll be called in because there’s been some type of adverse event, which needs to be fully evaluated by an impartial, external consultant.
+Focused Professional Practice Evaluations (FPPE): This is the type of external peer review that our legal nurse consultants facilitate most frequently.
+Typically, our services are requested due to an adverse or uncommon event that needs evaluation by an impartial, external peer.

 We facilitate objective, confidential reviews of physicians, using board-certified, clinically active physicians who are in the same specialty as the physician under review.

-Typically, an FPPE peer review is trigged by a concerns about a physician’s professionalism and practice, or a specific case.
+Typically, an FPPE peer review is triggered by a concern(s) about a physician’s professionalism and practice, or a specific case.

 Ongoing Professional Practice Evaluation (OPPE): Hospitals and other health organizations use OPPEs to assess the professional behavior and clinical competence of practitioners.
 The information gathered in this type of physician peer review is used to inform decisions about maintaining, revising, or revoking clinical privileges.